aleshaleksey/fansys23/13-crafting-imbuing.md

 If the roll succeeds, the material is consumed and the crafting succeeds at the end of the allotted time.
 If the roll fails by 4 or less, the character has used up half of the material, but is immediately aware of their failure and does not use the other half of the material or time.
 If the roll fails by more than 4, the character uses all of the material and only realises that they ruined it at the end of the crafting period, hence also losing all of the time.

-Beating the threshold by 6 or more creates an item which has +1 to durability for every 6 by which the threshold is beaten.
+Beating the threshold by 6 points or more creates an item which has +1 to durability for every 6 points by which the threshold is beaten.

 The rules for crafting complex devices are similar, to those here, but the thresholds are defined in the ["Skills:Tinker" section](05-skills.md#tinker).

 #### Special

-- A D12 when making an item causes it to be inhabited by a minor spirit, giving it a random level one enchantment.
+- A critical success when making an item causes it to be inhabited by a minor spirit, giving it a random level one enchantment.
+If the material level of the item is 1, the enchantment persists for a month.
+If it is level 2, the enchantment persists for a year.
+If the material level is at least 3, the enchantment is permanent.
 - Snake eyes on making items means the tools take 1 point of damage.
-- Snake eyes on making an alchemical produce, causes it to explode (Dex save, Threshold=16) in a 10 ft radius causing 1d8 of fire damage for every "material level" of the ingredients.
+- Snake eyes on making an alchemical produce causes it to explode (Dex save, Threshold=16) in a 10 ft radius causing 1d8 of fire damage for every "material level" of the ingredients.
 - Snake eyes on making a poison means that the artisan(s) making it poison themselves in the process.

 ___